On this page:

 Farm forestry

-VicForests is delivering a farm forestry program in partnership with the Victorian Government.
 This program aims to see how farm forestry can increase the supply of plantation timber while benefitting private land holders and the community.
-More information is available at VicForests farm forestry.
+More information is available on the Agriculture Victoria website.

 Latrobe Valley crown land plantations